PhurinGZ/web-app-novel/README.md

 - **Interactive Novel Creation**: Tools for authors to create and manage their stories.
 - **User Profiles**: Personalized dashboards to manage novels and track progress.
 - **Responsive Design**: Optimized for both desktop and mobile devices.
 - **Story Browsing**: Search and explore novels by genre, rating, or popularity.
+- - **File**: No feature to recive file ex.
+Image Novel, Profile Image, Banner Profile.

 ## 📂 Project Structure